-What is “automatic citizenship?”
+What is automatic citizenship?

 A couple of things to know about the laws governing automatic citizenship: First, the law in effect at the time the person purportedly acquired citizenship controls, not the law as it exists now.
 And second, the laws have changed several times over the decades.
 Therefore, it is often necessary to carefully determine what law was in effect at the time that a person may have acquired citizenship before making a final determination that the person is, in fact, a citizen.
+Similarly many parents keep on wondering can I apply for citizenship for my child without knowing that there children already qualify for the child citizenship.

 Automatic Citizenship through The Child Citizenship Act of 2000